arcane-forge/althea-restake-bot/README.md

 # Althea Restake Bot

 This Python script automates the process of collecting and restaking rewards on the Althea blockchain network.
-It queries for available staking rewards, collects them, and restakes 50% of the rewards every 4 hours.
+It queries for available staking rewards, collects them, and restakes 50% of the rewards at a configured interval (default 4 hours).
 The script supports using a keyring backend (e.g., `file` or `test`) to avoid manual password entry.

 ## Requirements

 - Python 3.6 or later
-- Althea CLI (`althead` command)
+- Althea CLI (`althea` command)
 - Node URL and Chain ID for the Althea network
 - Validator and delegator wallet addresses set up in Althea